Thornton Fractional North High School: Academics

 In 2010, T.F.
 North had an average composite ACT score of 18.0, an average class size of 21.6 Students, a 20.5 Student to Teacher Ratio, and graduated 92.8% of its Senior class.
 T.F.
 North has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, a state test used in Illinois to fulfill the mandates of the federal No Child Left Behind Act.
 Overall, the school has not exceeded minimum expectations in reading, mathematics, and science.
 It has far exceeded graduation expectations with an 87% graduation rate.

 Athletics

 The Athletics Director is Mr. DeVale Stubbs.

 T.F.
 North competes in the South Suburban Conference and is a member of the Illinois High School Association (IHSA), the body which governs most sports and competitive activities in the state.
 Teams are stylized as the Meteors.
 School colors are Purple and Gold.

-The school sponsors interscholastic teams for young men and women in badminton, baseball, basketball, bowling, cheerleading, cross country, dance team, football, golf, soccer, softball, tennis, track, volleyball, and wrestling.
+The school sponsors interscholastic teams for male and female students in badminton, baseball, basketball, bowling, cheerleading, cross country, dance team, football, golf, soccer, softball, tennis, track, volleyball, and wrestling.